 Eligibility check and longlist

-All applications will be reviewed by at least two Jerwood Arts staff members, who will meet to decide on a longlist of approximately 100 applications per round
+All applications will be reviewed by Jerwood Arts staff, who will meet to decide on a longlist of approximately 100 applications per round.

 Artist Adviser assessment